Namibia

 Namibia (/nəˈmɪbiə/ ⓘ, /næˈ-/),[16][17] officially the Republic of Namibia, is a country in Southern Africa.
 Its western border is the Atlantic Ocean.
 It shares land borders with Angola and Zambia to the north, Botswana to the east and South Africa to the east and south.
 Although it does not border Zimbabwe, less than 200 metres (660 feet) of the Botswanan right bank of the Zambezi River separates the two countries.
 Its capital and largest city is Windhoek.

-The driest country in sub-Saharan Africa,[17] Namibia has been inhabited since pre-historic times by the Khoi, San, Damara and Nama people.
+The driest country in sub-Saharan Africa,[18] Namibia has been inhabited since pre-historic times by the Khoi, San, Damara and Nama people.
 Around the 14th century, immigrating Bantu peoples arrived as part of the Bantu expansion.
-Since then, the Bantu groups, the largest being the Ovambo, have dominated the population of the country; since the late 19th century, they have constituted a majority.
-With a population of 3,022,401 people today, Namibia is one of the most sparsely populated countries in the world.
+From 1600 the Ovambo formed kingdoms, such as Ondonga and Oukwanyama.[19]

 Namibia is a stable parliamentary democracy.
 Agriculture, tourism and the mining industry – including mining for gem diamonds, uranium, gold, silver and base metals – form the basis of its economy, while the manufacturing sector is comparatively small.
-Despite significant GDP growth since its independence,[18] poverty and inequality remain significant in the country.
-40.9% of the population is affected by multidimensional poverty[19] and more than 400,000 people continue to live in informal housing.[20]
-Income disparity in the country is one of the world's highest with a Gini coefficient of 59.1 in 2015.[21]
+Despite significant GDP growth since its independence,[20] poverty and inequality remain significant in the country.
+40.9% of the population is affected by multidimensional poverty,[21] and more than 400,000 people continue to live in informal housing.[22]
+Income disparity in the country is one of the world's highest with a Gini coefficient of 59.1 in 2015.[23]
+With a population of 3,022,401 people today, Namibia is one of the most sparsely populated countries in the world.

 Namibia is a member state of the United Nations, the Southern African Development Community, the African Union and the Commonwealth of Nations.